-CEU Malolos dentistry student won the DENTSPLY's 2011 student clinician competition for Southeast Asia-the first Filipino to have bagged the first place.
-As the winner, she becomes a member of the Student Clinician American Dental

-Association and will present the International Association for Dental Research Southeast Asia division (IADR-SEA) to the annual session of the American Dental Association in San Francisco in October 2012.
+CEU Malolos dentistry student won the DENTSPLY's 2011 student clinician competition for Southeast Asia, gaining the distinction of being the first Filipino to have won this competition.
+As the winner, she gains membership to the Student Clinician American Dental Association and will present her work in the annual session of the American Dental Association in San Francisco in October 2012 as the representative of the International Association fort Dental Research Southeast Asia Division (IADR-SEA).

-Dentistry students' research on "Production of Collagen Membrane Derived from Gas Bladder of Janitor Fish, Pterygoplichthys pardilis, as Alternative for Guided Tissue Regeneration" won second place in the 25th International Association for Dental Research-South East Asia division held in Singapore.
+The research of dentistry students' research on "Production of Collagen Membrane Derived from Gas Bladder of Janitor Fish, Pterygoplichthys pardilis, as Alternative for Guided Tissue Regeneration" won second place in the 25th International Association for Dental Research-South East Asia division held in Singapore.

-The CEU Manila Nutrition and Dietetics students got the first place for their entry, 2CMint Tea, in the UNILEVER Philippines Lipton tea concocting competition.
+CEU Manila Nutrition and Dietetics students got the first place for their entry, 2CMint Tea, in the UNILEVER Philippines Lipton tea concocting competition.

-CEU Manila School of Nutrition and Hospi8tality Management received a cash award from the Tourism Infrastructure Enterprise Zone Authority (TIEZA) in recognition of the School's tourism management program for its successful promotion of the Philippine festivals.
+CEU Manila School of Nutrition and Hospitality Management received a cash award from the Tourism Infrastructure Enterprise Zone Authority (TIEZA) in recognition of the School's tourism management program for its successful promotion of the Philippine festivals.
 CEU's Association of Tourism Students (ATS) was declared overall champion in the Union of Filipino Tourism Educators (UFTE) Tourism Skills Olympics held on February 23, 2012.
 Having consistently grabbed the championship title for 3 consecutive years, CEU ATS as named as the first UFTE Hall of Fame awardee.

-CEU athletes reached another feat in sports history as they emerged overall champion in the 11th season of National Athletic Association of Schools, Colleges and Universities (NAASCU), having won first place in seven events and finished second also in seven different events.
-CEU Pep Squad once against bagged their second year championship in the cheer dance competition.
+CEU athletes emerged overall champion in the 11th season of National Athletic Association of Schools, Colleges and Universities (NAASCU), having won first place in seven events (Cheerleading, Men and Women Table tennis, Badminton and Men and Women Swimming) and finished second also in six different events.
+CEU Pep Squad once again bagged their second year championship in the cheer dance competition.